theresiatawk/theresiatawk/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2022 Goals: Develop my skills to become a full stacker
-- ⚡ Fun fact: Once I enter the Gym or the dance hall I don't leave until they kick me out 🤣
+- ⚡ Fun fact: Once I enter the Gym or the Dance Hall I don't leave until they kick me out 🤣

 ### Connect with me: